-Make a vegetable bed inside your crock pot by adding red onions, celery, and carrots.
+Make a vegetable bed inside the crockpot by adding the red onions, celery, and carrots.

-Add all the spices into the crockpot and layer the seared beef on top of the vegetables.
+Add all the spices and bay leaf into the crockpot, then layer the seared beef on top of the vegetables.

 Pour enough beef broth to cover the beef.

-Once done, set aside the beef and transfer all other contents into a saucepot.
+Once done, set aside the beef and transfer all the other contents into a saucepot.

-Reduce the beef broth to half which will turn it into au jus, and strain once done.
+Reduce the sauce by half and strain once done.
 Discard all other solids.

-Layer your cooked beef onto a flat surface.
-Then either shred or pull apart using a pair of forks or thinly slice the beef.
+Layer the cooked beef onto a flat surface.
+Either shred or pull apart using a pair of forks, or thinly slice the beef.
 Set aside.

-When ready to serve, slice your hoagie rolls into half lengthwise and toast.
+When ready to serve, slice the hoagie rolls into half lengthwise and toast.

-Spread mayonnaise and mustard on separate sides of the bread.
+Spread 2 tablespoons each of mayonnaise and mustard on separate sides of the bread.

-Drain and layer your warmed beef into the sandwich.
+Drain the meat and layer the warmed beef into the sandwich.

-Finally, layer your pepper strips around the sandwich and seal.
+Finally, layer the pepper strips around the sandwich and seal.

-Serve together with a little of the beef gravy.
-Enjoy by dipping the sandwich briefly in the au jus between bites.
+Serve together with roughly ½ cup of cooking broth.
+Enjoy by dipping the sandwich briefly in the broth between bites.